EU to cut economic growth outlook, sees higher inflation

-BRUSSELS (REUTERS) - Euro zone finance ministers said on Monday (July 11) the fight against inflation was the current priority despite dwindling growth in the bloc, as they are set to be informed of a deteriorating economic outlook by the European Commission (EC).
+BRUSSELS • Euro zone finance ministers on Monday said the fight against inflation is the current priority despite dwindling growth in the bloc, as they are set to be informed of a deteriorating economic outlook by the European Commission (EC).

-"One can expect some downward revisions, even more so for next year," Mr Dombrovskis said, adding that growth remained resilient.

-He said "inflation is going to be revised upwards", anticipating the substance of the commission's forecasts, due to be unveiled on Thursday.

-Economics commissioner Paolo Gentiloni warned that risks to the economy were increasing as Russia could cut its gas supplies to Europe.
+Economic commissioner Paolo Gentiloni warned of rising risks to the economy as Russia could cut its gas supplies to Europe.
 He added that Brussels could adopt a number of measures to reduce inflationary pressure from gas imports, including price caps, although no decision had been made on that yet.

 In May, the EC had cut its growth forecasts for the 19 countries sharing the euro to 2.7 per cent this year from the 4 per cent predicted in February, and to 2.3 per cent next year from 2.7 per cent, in its first assessment of the impact of the war in Ukraine on the bloc's economy.